cncf/tag-security/assessments/projects/kubevela/self-assessment.md

 #### Vendors and products

 - [Alibaba Cloud Distributed Cloud Container Platform (ACK One)](https://www.alibabacloud.com/product/ack-one) is a cloud-native platform based on KubeVela.
 It is developed for enterprises that require hybrid cloud environments, multi-cluster management, and distributed computing.
-KubeVlea helps ACK One to manage Kubernetes clusters deployed in different regions and maintain computing resources in a centralized manner.
+KubeVela helps ACK One to manage Kubernetes clusters deployed in different regions and maintain computing resources in a centralized manner.
 - [Serverless Application Engine (SAE)](https://www.aliyun.com/product/sae) is a fully managed, O&M-free, and highly elastic PaaS platform.
 SAE uses KubeVela to help its users with application delivery.
 KubeVela orchestrates the capabilities in SAE so that it provides enhanced capabilities for the users.
 - [Harmony Cloud](https://harmonycloud.cn/) uses KubeVela to build application model.
 With KubeVela, it can help the HarmonyCloud PaaS product (HC-PaaS) achieve the standardization of the system environment, automate basic resource management, application release and operation, standardize the delivery process, and decouple applications and operating environments.
 - [Napptive Cloud](https://napptive.com/) uses KubeVela to offer a cloud native application platform focused on providing a simplified method to operate on Kubernetes clusters and deploy complex applications without needing to work with low-level Kubernetes entities.